 Department website: http://krieger.jhu.edu/visualarts/

-The Center for Visual Arts engages students in innovative thinking and creative problem-solving applicable across disciplines.
-By challenging students to develop unique perspectives and approaches to the study and practice of the visual arts, we encourage students to take risks and push the boundaries of traditional art forms.
-Our commitment to fostering a culture of interdisciplinary research and collaboration ensures that our students have the skills and knowledge necessary to excel in their chosen fields.
+The Center for Visual Arts (CVA) engages students in innovative thinking and creative problem-solving applicable across disciplines.
+By challenging students to develop unique perspectives and approaches to the study and practice of the visual arts, the CVA encourages students to take risks and push the boundaries of traditional art forms.
+The Center's commitment to fostering a culture of interdisciplinary research and collaboration ensures that students have the skills and knowledge necessary to excel in their chosen fields.

 Visual arts courses examine contemporary and historical perspectives in art while providing an inclusive environment where ideas are shared and acted upon.